-From Microsoft’s big exclusives to multiplatform hits, our best Xbox One games 2018 roundup features our hand-picked Xbox games for the Xbox gamer on your Christmas list.
+From Microsoft’s big exclusives to multiplatform hits, our best Xbox One games 2018 roundup features hand-picked games great for Xbox gamers.

-Whether shopping for yourself or the gamer on your holiday list, Walmart Canada has you covered with the best games of the year.
+Whether you’re wanting a new game or buying for a birthday, Walmart Canada has you covered with the best games of the year.
 It’s a great time to play, and the Xbox platform offers many ways to jump into incredible gaming experiences.
-Here are our 12 favourites that released this calendar year:
+Here are our 12 favourites that released in 2018:

 Best Xbox One games 2018

 Forza Horizon 4 – Microsoft Studios [ESRB Rating: E]

 - My favourite part of the Horizon series is the ability to race across open fields, river beds, and through forests.
 The backdrop of Great Britain offers a ton of unique scenery, just be mindful of the sheep!